Dr. Rachel’s Low-FODMAP Diet 5-Day Meal Plan; Recipes and More (IBS-friendly!)

 Starting the low-FODMAP diet is intimidating and confusing.
 Although you know it could help your symptoms, you feel overwhelmed about how to start and what this will mean for your lifestyle.

-I wrote my low-FODMAP Happy Gut Guide (free, downloadable to your device) and my low-FODMAP food lists to help you with this journey.
-If you are finding that the low-FODMAP diet isn’t working, then you should read my tips on how to fix that (Dr. Rachel’s Top 7 Reasons the Low-FODMAP Diet Fails and How to Fix Them).
+I wrote my Low-FODMAP Happy Gut Guide (free, downloadable to your device), and my Low-FODMAP Food Lists to help you with this journey.
+If you are finding that the low-FODMAP diet isn’t working, then you should read my tips on how to solve that (Dr. Rachel’s Top 7 Reasons the Low-FODMAP Diet Fails and How to Fix Them).

 I also have over 500 free low-FODMAP recipes on my blog (including my Low-FODMAP Family Meals Collection and Our 20 Most Popular Low-FODMAP Easy Family Dinners).